Dealer source: Toyota killing Land Cruiser in US after 2021

 In 2019, Toyota Senior Vice President of Automotive Operations Bill Fay told Motor Authority the automaker was "fully committed to the Land Cruiser for the foreseeable future."
 The foreseeable future apparently went through 2021.

-On Wednesday, a forum member on IH8MUD.com posted that Toyota will discontinue the Land Cruiser in the U.S. after the 2021 model year.
+On Wednesday, a forum member on IH8MUD.com posted (which has since been deleted) that Toyota will discontinue the Land Cruiser in the U.S. after the 2021 model year.
 The post noted the Land Cruiser's luxury sibling, the Lexus LX, will live on with a turbocharged V-6 instead of the current 5.7-liter V-8.

 A dealership source who wishes to remain anonymous told Motor Authority "unfortunately it's gone, which I'm pretty bummed about" and "it's a punch to the gut for all of us enthusiasts who love the product."